Likhithkuamr/havetodo/README.md

 # things-todo

-# ink to the WEBSITE 👇
+# link to the WEBSITE 👇
 https://havetodo.netlify.app/